Skip to content

 SCAN_REPORT_QUEUE_NAME=scanreports

 The purpose of the local queues is that, when developing locally, messages are sent only to a 'local' queue.
-This stops 'development' messages from posting to the 'live' message queue.

 These environment variables which control where messages are sent must be maintained in the following locations:

 1. local.settings.json - A local file to hold Azure Function environment variables.
 Should point to 'local' (e.g. NLP_QUEUE_NAME=nlpqueue-local).
-To reiterate, this file must not be tracked on GitHub, otherwise secrets will be exposed!

 Running Azure Functions Locally

-To start debugging locally in VSCode you must first ensure that CCOM is up and running locally (see here for building and running the Carrot-Mapper Docker image ).
+To start debugging locally in VSCode you must first ensure that Carrot is up and running locally (see here for building and running the Carrot-Mapper Docker image ).
 Once your local server is running, you can start Azure Function's debugging mode by clicking:

 Run (top toolbar) -> Start Debugging